opengsn/docs/javascript-client/tutorial.md

 You can also use GSN inside your test scripts, to see how your contract works when executed through GSN.

 1. By default, `hardhat test` uses an in-memory provider.
-Unfortunately, GSN's relayer service is an external process, and can't access this provider.
+Unfortunately, GSN's relay service is an external process, and can't access this provider.
 2. Instead, you need to run your test using a "development" network, running on an external node
 3. To simplify this, you can run your test using `run-with-hardhat-node "hardhat test --network dev"`
 4. This command-line starts `hardhat node`, then launches the test command line, and when the test finishes, it also shuts down the node.
 5. Inside the test, we start GSN using `GsnTestEnvironment.startGsn()`
 6. This way, you can test both GSN and non-GSN execution of the contract.

-## Conclusion

-In this article you learned how to accept transactions from entities that can’t (or won’t) pay for them with their own gas.
-You also learned how to create a simple paymaster to pay for the transactions that you want to sponsor, for example those going to your own contract.
-You learned how to write JavaScript code that can run in the user's browser to send such free ethereum transactions, and then how to write unit tests for contracts going through GSN.

-You should now be able to write your own GSN compatible dapps that users could use without having to purchase ether.
-Hopefully, this will make user acquisition and onboarding much less painful for the users, and therefore much more effective for you.